xelis-project/xelis-blockchain/README.md

 - Keys data are hashed with generated salt
 - Values are encrypted using XChaCha20Poly1305 and a random newly generated Nonce each time its saved.

+Hash algorithm used is SHA256 for keys / tree names.
+The random salt generated is a 64 bytes length.
 This simple system prevent someone to read / use the data without the necessary secret key.

 ## API